laristra/documentation/documentation_ccmake-docker.md

 # How to
 How to use GitHub, Travis CI, CodeCov, SonarQube, Doxygen, CMake, and Docker using c with [example ccmake-docker repository](https://github.com/laurelmcintyre/ccmake-docker)
+This repo goes through the same steps as the cpp-cmake repo.
+If you want to create the repo with Docker from the start, read the Docker instructions (bottom of this file) first.

 ## GitHub
 [GitHub](github.com/) is a collection of millions of repositories that offers services to facilitate collaboration on and development of a project.
 GitHub offers version control, which records who made each change to a repository and when.
 GitHub is the largest host of source code in the world.
 Source code is computer instructions readable to humans, which is helpful because other users can study and further develop on their own.
 README files provide a description of a project.